 hands opening and closing spasmodically.

-tried to get up, someone would kick him down.
+tried to get up, someone would put him down.

 Sometimes gently, sometimes not,

-but always hard enough for him to understand where everyone wanted him.
+but always hard enough to keep him where he was.

 in the wet sand.